Horst Buchholz: Later career

 He was in Geisterstunde – Fahrstuhl ins Jenseits (1997), Der kleine Unterschied (1997), Dunckel (1998) and Der kleine Unterschied (1998), and voiced Fa Zhou in the German dub of Mulan.
 He returned to America for Voyage of Terror (1998).

 Buchholz's last performances include Kinderraub in Rio – Eine Mutter schlägt zurück (1998), Heller als der Mond (2000), The Enemy (2001), Der Club der grünen Witwen (2001), Traumfrau mit Verspätung (2001), Detective Lovelorn and the Revenge of the Pharaoh (2001), Abschnitt 40 (2001), Atlantic Affairs (2002) and In der Mitte eines Lebens (2003).

 Personal life and death

-In 1958, Buchholz married French actress Myriam Bru and they had two children: Christopher, an actor, and daughter Beatrice.
+In 1958, Buchholz married French actress Myriam Bru and they had two children: son Christopher, an actor, and daughter Beatrice.

 Buchholz explained in a 2000 interview that he and Myriam had a stable and enduring arrangement, with her life centered in Paris and his in Berlin, the city that he loved.
+In the same interview Buchholz discussed his bisexuality.
 Their son Christopher Buchholz, also an actor, produced a feature-length documentary Horst Buchholz ...
-Mein Papa (2005).
+Mein Papa (2005) which considered Buchholz's sexuality, as part of a wider exploration of his life.
+His sexuality had not been publicly known in the 1960s when he had played lead roles in English-language movies.

-Buchholz died unexpectedly at the age of 69 on March 3, 2003 at Charité from pneumonia that developed after an operation for a hip fracture.
+Buchholz died unexpectedly at the age of 69 on 3 March 2003 at Charité from pneumonia that developed after an operation for a hip fracture.
 Berlin was the city to which his loyalty was consistent, and he was buried there in the Friedhof Heerstraße.